Keynote Speakers

 Prof Bright graduated with an MBA degree at UKZN, Durban, in 2011.
 He lectures courses on topics associated with Mechatronics, Robotics and Advanced Manufacturing Systems.
 His teaching and learning objectives are to provide quality education to students at undergraduate and post graduate level.
 He is the leader and main supervisor of the Mechatronics and Robotics Research Group, (MR2G), since 1995, at UKZN.
 Research objectives are to provide industry with ‘state of the art’ solutions for Advanced Manufacturing Systems.

-An internationally recognized scholar, Dr. Arnulfo Azcarraga is a Professor of Computer Science at De La Salle University in Manila, Philippines and served as Vice Chancellor for Research until May of 2013.
-Prior to his current appointment, he served in other administrative posts at De La Salle University, including Associate Vice Chancellor for External Relations, Executive Vice President, Dean of the Graduate School, and Vice Dean of the College of Computer Studies.
-He currently serves as a member-at-large on the International Association of Lasallian Universities.
+Dr. Arnulfo Azcarraga is a recently retired Professor of Computer Science at De La Salle University (DLSU) in Manila, Philippines.
+He is a University Fellow, and once headed the Society of University Fellows of DLSU.
+He had served as Vice Chancellor for Research and prior to that appointment, he held several other key administrative positions, including Associate Vice Chancellor for External Relations, Executive Vice President of De La Salle Canlubang, Dean of the College of Computer Studies, Graduate School Director, and Vice Dean.